sezfabian/sezfabian/README.md

 ## 👨‍💻 About Me

-I'm a versatile Full-Stack Software Engineer with 4-years experience in copetitive programming, AI Training, Web Development and Technical Support.
-With a background in Electrical & Electronic Engineering, I'm passionate about creating craftly engineered, meaningful software solutions that combine technical excellence with real-world impact.
+I'm a versatile Full-Stack Software Engineer with over 4 years of experience in competitive programming, AI Training, Web Development, and Technical Support.
+With a background in Electrical & Electronic Engineering, I'm passionate about creating craftily engineered, meaningful software solutions that combine technical excellence with real-world impact.

 - 🔭 Currently building [HustleFiti](https://dairydrive.netlify.app)
 - 🌱 Passionate about AI, E-commerce, and SaaS technologies